The-Marcy-Lab-School/3-0-0-assignment/README.md

 The other side of the promise coin is rejection.
 Let's write a function that takes in a string message, and rejects with a [new Error instance](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Error) with the given string as the error's message.
 You can use either the `new Promise` or `.reject` shortcut, but make sure you understand both!

 ## value vs Error() constructor
 Why are we rejecting with an error instead of just a value?
 Because it's best practice!
 Don't *throw* a new error, that's bad, just return a new instance of an error.
-Make sure to check the docs if you forget how to make a new error.
+Make sure to check the [Error docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error/Error) if you forget how to make a new error.

 ```js
 resolvedWrapper('Oh no!')